 “Let me get straight to the point.”

 You're leading a meeting at work to discuss an important change in your department.
 You want to immediately start talking about the main topic, without much introduction or small talk.
-You start the meeting by saying:
+You say this to get the meeting started.

 Let me get straight to the point.